kjgraves/NHLShakeItUp/README.md

 ### [Scrape Lineups](https://github.com/kjgraves/NHLShakeItUp/blob/master/Scrape/ScrapeNHLLineups.ipynb)

 This notebook shows how I gather the lineups for this project.
+I scrape all of the lineup data from https://www.rotogrinders.com, a daily fantasy sports website.
+I use rotogrinders, because many other websites (e.g. https://www.nhl.com/stats, https://www.hockey-reference.com) do not list starting lineups in their stats (at least, not where I could find).

 ### [Scrape Additional Data](https://github.com/kjgraves/NHLShakeItUp/blob/master/Scrape/ScrapeAdditionalData.ipynb) (in progress)